 When the temperature drops outside, house siding becomes your first line of defense.
-If you need to replace your home’s siding, you may want to consider fiber cement.
-Fiber cement is made of cement, sand, and cellulose fibers.
-Keep reading to learn why fiber cement siding is best for protecting your home from winter weather.
-We also recommend visiting your local building materials supplier.
+For this reason, you may want to consider fiber cement siding if you need to replace your home’s exterior.
+Manufacturers make fiber cement siding out of cement, sand, and cellulose fibers.

-If you choose fiber cement, you won’t have to worry about how freeze-thaw cycles affect your exterior siding.
-Fiber cement doesn’t expand and contract with fluctuating temperatures like other building materials.
-Instead, fiber cement siding is resistant to cold temperatures so it won’t crack or break.
-With proper installation, is also water resistant. protects your home from melting snow and ice, which means your risk of mold, mildew, and rot goes down significantly.
+If you, you won’t have to worry about how freeze-thaw cycles affect your home’s exterior.
+Fiber cement doesn’t expand and contract with fluctuating temperatures like other materials.
+Instead, fiber cement siding is resistant to cold temperatures, so it won’t crack or break.

-To improve the energy efficiency of your home, you can pair fiber cement siding with wall insulation and weather barriers.
-When you replace siding, it’s the perfect opportunity to install more insulation.
-Insulation not only prevents heat loss, but decreases your utility bills.
-A building materials company will be able to recommend the best products to improve the energy efficiency of your home.
+Want to improve the energy efficiency of your home?
+Pair fiber cement siding with wall insulation and weather barriers.
+When you replace exterior siding, it’s the perfect opportunity to install more insulation.
+Insulation not only prevents heat loss but decreases your utility bills.

 Fiber cement is not only water resistant, but is durable against wind, rain, snow, and even hail.
 The best part is that fiber cement boards can be made to look like wood shingles or planks.
 Fiber cement siding even comes in a range of colors and can be painted to complement the exterior of your home.
-Fiber cement siding is durable enough to withstand winter weather, yet customizable enough to add curb appeal to your home.
+Fiber cement siding is durable, yet customizable enough to add curb appeal to your home.